 The Best Bet

-Without knowing detailed financial information, it is impossible to definitely say whether or not consolidation is a good idea.
+Without knowing detailed financial information, it is impossible to definitively say whether or not consolidation is a good idea.
 However, paying your student loans off quickly and efficiently is almost always a good idea.
-In a situation like this, the best route may very well be to pay whatever extra you can spare each month and direct your lender to apply the extra money to the highest interest loan.
+In a situation like this, the best route may be to pay whatever extra you can spare each month and direct your lender to apply the extra money to the highest interest loan.